top of page

 Disclosure: This article contains affiliate links, meaning I earn a small commission when you make a purchase.
 Affiliate links cost you nothing and ensure my content stays free!

 Commissioned by the Alaouite Sultan Hassan I in the late 19th century and completed under his successor Abdelaziz, this magnificent palace is a testament to Morocco's architectural and artistic brilliance.
-Today, Dar Batḥa functions as a museum of historical arts and crafts, boasting a vast collection of over 6,500 objects.
+Dar Batha has recently undergone an extensive restoration and reopened as a museum, boasting a vast collection of over 6,500 historical artefacts and crafts.

 Constructed between 1350-1355 CE under the patronage of Sultan Abu Inan Faris, this magnificent Islamic school reflects the height of Marinid craftsmanship.
-From its green-tiled minaret (visible from afar) to the intricate beauty of its internal courtyard, Bou Inania is a masterpiece and the only madrasa in Morocco that still functions as a congregational mosque.
+From its green-tiled minaret (visible from afar) to the intricate beauty of its internal courtyard, Bou Inania is a masterpiece and one of the only madrasas in Morocco that still functions as a congregational mosque.

 Upon entering, you’re greeted by an exquisite central courtyard adorned with the signature elements of Marinid design.
 Carved stucco patterns cover the walls, complemented by vibrant zellije tilework.
-Overhead, the courtyard is capped by a wooden latticework ceiling that casts a warm, intricate shadow over the space below.
+Overhead, the courtyard is capped by a wooden latticework ceiling that casts a warm shadow over the space below.

 Opening hours of the Bou Inania Madrasa: 9 am to 6 pm